donbluengmi/ERC20SafetyLockExtension/README.md

 # ERC20SecurityLockExtension

 An abstract contract, that can be implemented to any ERC20 token, to protect tokens from wallet hacks.
-The idea behind this extension is to bring the protection, the use of multi signature wallet brings, but also keep the felxibility single signature wallets have, to the hodlers of ERC20 tokens.
+The idea behind this extension is to bring the protection, the use of multi signature wallet brings, but also keep the flexibility single signature wallets have, to the hodlers of ERC20 tokens.

 ## Thought behind it

 Wallet hacks, due to the widespread use of browser extensions, have gotten rather common in the space and its just to be seen how more frequent these will occur in the future, keeping the massive financial values at stake, in mind.
 Additionally, using wallets safely, by keeping them as cold as possible, or using multi signature wallets, with cold wallets as signers, while also keeping the comfort of just transfering things quickly, is not compatible.

 Tokens that have this extension implemented, and whose holders have decided to secure their tokens, are safe from any kind of wallet hacks.
-This is achieved by holders being able to specify a token specific lockaddress that can decide, just as the token holder can, to lock the holders tokens.
-If locked by one party, the other party wont be able to transfer the holders tokens (for the lockaddress only through the transferfrom function, according to ERC20 anyway).
-The security of the lockaddress, which by the way, can of course also be a multi signature wallet, directly correlates to the effectiveness of this extension.
+This is achieved by holders being able to specify a token specific lockaddress that can lock the holders tokens.
+If locked , the holder (and a possible attacker, with access to the hodler wallet) cant transfer tokens and cant approve new addresses.
+Additionaly a safer mode can be activated that will also prevent already approved addresses to be able to transfer tokens through transferFrom.
+More on the  The security of the lockaddress, which by the way, can of course also be a multi signature wallet, directly correlates to the effectiveness of this extension.

 Any scenario, in which an attacker is trying to either transfer tokens, or block transactions on either wallet, is solvable with this extension.